Writers Write creates resources for writers. This post includes 10 things aspiring novelists should know before they start writing a book.

 - Writing is a business.
 You enter into an agreement with a reader.
-You agree to entertain in exchange for their money and emotion.
-You agree to inform for their time.
+You agree to entertain in exchange for their money.
+You agree to inform them for their time.

 - Readers don’t like charmless heroes.
 Just because your protagonist happens to be an anti-hero does not mean you are free to make him or her 100% unlikable.